tyronegit/Data_projects_TripleTen/README.md

-The projects demonstrate the full analytics workflow: data preparation, SQL analysis, KPI development, and dashboard-driven insights using Power BI, Tableau, and Excel.
+The projects demonstrate the full analytics workflow: data preparation, SQL analysis, KPI development, and dashboard-driven insights using Power BI, Tableau, Excel and Googlesheets.

 ---